Ulises-Sanch3z/W5D2_React_Practice_Project/README.md

     * Displays a list of websites that offer valuable learning materials for coding and web development.
     * Each website entry includes the name, a brief description, and a link to the website.

-# State Management
+## State Mangement
 * The application's state is managed in the App component, utilizing React's useState hook.
 This includes the current page being displayed.

-# Lifecycle Methods
+## Lifecycle Methods

 * I used React hooks (useState) in functional components to manage state.

-# Conclusion
+## Conclusion
 * It took many hours for me to complete this assignment and even now i still do not fully understand everything i did.
 I will continue to work with react to familiarize myself with its structure and features.
 I definitely like react compared to other forms of creating websites as I dont have to work with multiple html files and i can easily implement logic onto the pages using js.